gogins/csound-extended/README.md

 These extensions include:

-1. CsoundAC, an algorithmic composition library designed to be used with Csound, with C++, Python, Java, and Lua interfaces.
+1. CsoundAC, an algorithmic composition library designed to be used with Csound.
+Csound is written in C++ and has C++, Python, Java, and Lua interfaces.

 2.  csound.node, a C++ add-on that embeds Csound in the JavaScript context of Web pages running in nwjs from https://nwjs.io/.